marinabeshai/publicinterest/README.md

 @@ Week 12 [Monday, November 15] @@
 - Deadlines:
     - Can we get more data?
-        - There is a pdf to text parser in my email from Brian.
+        - There is a pdf to text parser in my email from Brian (subject line is "pdftotext").
 + Done:
 # Notes
 ```